kaiwaehner/tensorflow-serving-java-grpc-kafka-streams/README.md

 ### TensorFlow Serving
+Let’s discuss TensorFlow Serving quickly.
+It can be used to host your trained analytic models.
+Like with most model servers, you can do inference via request-response paradigm. gRPC and REST / HTTP are the two common technologies and concepts used.

 The blog post "[How to deploy TensorFlow models to production using TF Serving](https://medium.freecodecamp.org/how-to-deploy-tensorflow-models-to-production-using-tf-serving-4b4b78d41700)" is a great explanation of how to export and deploy trained TensorFlow models to a TensorFlow Serving infrastructure.
 You can either deploy your own infrastructure anywhere or leverage a cloud service like Google Cloud ML Engine.
 A [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model#build_and_load_a_savedmodel) is TensorFlow's recommended format for saving models, and it is the required format for deploying trained TensorFlow models using TensorFlow Serving or deploying on Goodle Cloud ML Engine.

 The core architecture is described in detail in [TensorFlow Serving's architecture overview](https://www.tensorflow.org/serving/architecture_overview):